 - Debit card access

-- FDIC insured accounts up to $250,000
+- FDIC-insured accounts up to $250,000

 - Access to a large (and most times free) ATM network

-What’s The Difference Between A No ChexSystems Bank Account And A Second Chance Bank Account?
+What’s the Difference Between a No ChexSystems Bank Account and a Second Chance Bank Account?

 There is a difference between a bank that does not use ChexSystems and a second chance checking account.
 Here’s why it’s important:

-If you are on ChexSystems and are unable or do not have the time to dispute the negative information, you will want to find a bank that does not use ChexSystems as part of their checking account screening process.
-Be aware that the bank may perform a quick check on your credit score, and they may use EWS to make sure you have not engaged in fraudulent behavior.
+Be aware that the bank may perform a quick check on your credit score, and they may use Early Warning Services (EWS) to make sure you have not engaged in fraudulent behavior.
 These kinds of banks and credit unions are very rare and difficult to find.
 Our top pick for this group is Chime.

 Approval rates for both of these types of accounts are high and you’ll enjoy most of the banking options you would expect with a ‘normal’ checking or savings account.